 - Mark new products as NEW.

 - Address visitors by reading their name tags.

 - After the event finishes, but while things are still fresh, hold a debrief meeting with your staff and set targets for the next event.

-- not making it apparent what it is your business does;
+- not making it apparent who you are or what your business does;

-- providing obstacles to entry onto the stand such as steps or balustrades;
+- providing obstacles to entry, such as steps or balustrades;

-9. How can I capture potential customers' contact details?
+9. How can I capture contact details at exhibitions?